Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Introduction

-\item \textbf{Empirical validation of benefits:} On a multi-agent navigation task, we show that our distributed GNN policies trained on a few agents generalize to larger systems with unseen network topologies, improve performance over a state-of-the-art MARL baseline, and exhibit more stable and sample efficient training. \end{itemize}
+\item \textbf{Empirical validation of benefits:} We show that our method trained on a few agents generalize to larger systems with unseen network topologies, and highlight the benefits of our method through carefully selected ablations. \end{itemize}